 Many photographers using the Fujifilm X-T cameras shoot landscapes and like to see their images printed pretty big.
 Therefore, a bump in resolution with pixel shifting would have been much appreciated.

-It can be added via firmware updates, so I really hope this is still in the cards for the Fujifilm X-T4.
+I'm sure it can be added via firmware updates, so I really hope this is still in the cards for the Fujifilm X-T4.

 Availability and Price